rabbanilham/La-Cripta/README.md

 1. Get at least 50 cryptocurrency ticker data and display them in a `UITableViewController`.
   - Data retrieved from [CryptoCompare Toplists API](https://min-api.cryptocompare.com/documentation?key=Toplists&cat=topTotalTopTierVolumeEndpointFull)
   - User can refresh the list by pulling from the top.
-  - Ticker color turns green when the price increases and red for thr opposite.
+  - Ticker color turns green when the price increases and red for the opposite, or it will turns yellow if no change happens (which is rarely happens).

 2. Display news related to the currency selected upon tapping a cell from the toplists.
   - Data retrieved from [News API](https://min-api.cryptocompare.com/documentation?key=News&cat=latestNewsArticlesEndpoint).